By Alyssa Hill – New Mouth.com

 - Heart Medications — medications taken for heart disease or high blood pressure can cause soft-tissue reactions in the mouth.

+Oral thrush (oral candidiasis) is a yeast infection that forms due to the overgrowth of Candida fungus that lives in the mucous membranes lining in the mouth.
 Most people have small traces of Candida in their mouths.
 For some, the fungi can overgrow and cause thrush.
 However, if you have a strong immune system, the fungus does not overgrow.

 - Inhaled Steroids — these steroids are prescribed to people with asthma (e.g. inhalers).